Stimulant Abuse: Signs, Withdrawal and Treatment Options

 - Outpatient Rehab: Many people who have completed a residential program will transition into an outpatient program for ongoing support in recovery.
 For people with mild stimulant dependence, outpatient rehab may be an appropriate starting point for recovery.
 Outpatient programs vary from intensive programs to weekly therapy sessions

-- Dual Diagnosis: Mental health disorders are frequently overlooked as a component of substance use disorders, but many people turn to drugs to mask emotional distress.
-Ask whether the rehab program you are evaluating is equipped to evaluate their clients for a dual diagnosis
+- Co-occurring Disorders: Mental health disorders are frequently overlooked as a component of substance use disorders, but many people turn to drugs to mask emotional distress.
+Ask whether the rehab program you are evaluating is equipped to evaluate their clients for co-occurring behavioral health disorders.

 Answers to some common questions regarding stimulants include: